vertilia/text/README.md

 2. use gettext functions in your source code when working with localized messages
    - (without existing translations, gettext functions simply return the passed strings, so the code is already working at this stage, returning english messages in all environments)
-3. use gettext command line utilities to scan your code and extract localized messages, producing (or updating) `.po` text files
+3. use gettext utilities to scan your code and extract localized messages, producing (or updating) `.po` text files
    - (`.po` text files contain messages extracted from code, translations to the target language and rules for plural forms of the target language)
 4. translate new/updated messages in `.po` file
 5. compile text `.po` file into binary `.mo` file
 6. copy `.mo` file into your code, so that now gettext functions (mentioned in 2.) could use them to extract translations for their arguments
+7. if new language is added to application, assure the corresponding locale is configured on target system
-7. go to 2.
+8. go to 2.

-In `Text` we bypass phases 5. and 6. that process and handle compressed binary format to avoid complex operations at runtime, and compile `.po` files directly into `.php` classes, containing translated strings and plural forms rules for target language.
+In `Text` we can bypass phases 5., 6. and 7., and compile `.po` files directly into `.php` classes, containing translated strings and plural forms rules for target language.

 These generated classes are stored in `locale/` folder and are configured via composer autoloader.
 They are handled by opcode cache just like other php code and use the lowest footprint at runtime since only need one CRC32 transformation